Football Transfers & Rumours

 Queens Park Rangers v West Bromwich Albion - Sky Bet Championship by Alex Davidson | Getty Images

 Former Queens Park Rangers winger Lucas Andersen is wanted by Livingston, Hull City and Oxford United on a free transfer, SportsBoom can exclusively reveal.
+With the transfer market heating up, you can stay ahead of the action by checking out the top football betting sites for the latest odds and promotions.

 All three clubs have expressed an interest in signing the 30-year-old ex-Denmark international in the summer transfer window.